 Castor oil is a vegetable oil that people use for a wide range of cosmetic and medical purposes.
 It may provide health benefits for the face and skin, including helping manage acne, moisturizing, and reducing inflammation.

-People typically take castor oil as a laxative, but the oil has potential benefits for the skin.
+People typically take castor oil as a laxative, but the oil has

 This article will outline what castor oil is and discuss its benefits for the skin, as well as how to use it and possible side effects to expect.

 - Castor oil comes from seeds of the ricinus communis plant, which is native to tropical areas of Africa and Asia.

 - It is typically applied directly to the skin using a cotton ball.

 - Castor oil is relatively safe to use, but some people have reported side effects after applying it to their skin.

 - Castor oil is thought to have anti-inflammatory, antimicrobial, moisturizing, and some other useful properties.